The Abominable Bride: Plot

 In the 19th century, Dr. John Watson has been medically discharged from the Army and moves to London.
 Watson is introduced to Sherlock Holmes by a fellow student of Bart's, and becomes interested in his investigative principles.
 Holmes invites Watson to share his new flat in Baker Street, which Watson accepts.

-In 1895, Inspector Lestrade arrives and presents Holmes and Watson with a puzzling case: Emelia Ricoletti, a consumptive bride, had fired on by-passers in the street from a balcony before fatally shooting herself.
+In 1895, Inspector Lestrade arrives and presents Holmes and Watson with a puzzling case: Emelia Ricoletti, a consumptive woman in bridal dress, had fired on by-passers in the street from a balcony before fatally shooting herself.
 Later that evening, Mr. Ricoletti was confronted by Emelia, who shot him dead before disappearing into the fog.
 Fascinated by Emelia's apparent survival, Holmes takes the case.
 At the morgue, Dr. Hooper informs Holmes that the woman who killed herself, the woman who murdered Mr. Ricoletti and the body on hand have all been positively identified as Emelia Ricoletti.
-When the bride apparently returns to murder other men, he deduces that these are copycat crimes.
+When the Bride apparently returns to murder other men, Sherlock deduces that these are copycat crimes.

+Months later, Holmes' brother Mycroft refers a case to him: Lady Carmichael's husband, Sir Eustace Carmichael, appeared terrified when he received an envelope full of orange pips (seeds).
+When she asked what it means, he initially said "death" but then brushed it off as "nothing."
+Two subsequent episodes occurred at night.
+In the first Lord Carmichael was again terrified and claimed to have seen the Bride outside the windows.
+In the second, Lady Carmichael found him out on the grounds, transfixed by the Bride standing before him, her face covered by a veil.
+The Bride – who he identified as Emelia Ricoletti – threatened him with death, but when he fell to the ground in a faint, she disappeared.

-Months later, Holmes' brother Mycroft refers a case to him: Lady Carmichael's husband, Sir Eustace Carmichael, received a threatening warning in the form of an envelope full of orange pips (seeds).
-Sir Eustace is uncooperative, describing his wife as "hysterical"; Holmes and Watson stake out the house for the evening.
-A ghostly-looking bride appears and disappears in front of them, and the pair hear the sound of breaking glass, followed by screams from both Sir Eustace and Lady Carmichael.
-They discover Sir Eustace, stabbed to death, by what appears to be Emelia, who then escapes through a broken window.
+When Holmes and Watson meet with him, Sir Eustace is uncooperative, claiming that he sleepwalks and describing his wife as "an hysteric."
+Holmes and Watson stake out the house for the evening.
+When a ghostly-looking Bride appears and disappears in front of them, they hear the sound of breaking glass, followed by screams from both Sir Eustace and Lady Carmichael.
+They discover Sir Eustace stabbed to death by what appears to be Emelia, who then escapes through a broken window.
 Lestrade arrives and observes a note attached to the dagger, which Holmes says was not there when he found the body.
 The note reads, "Miss me?", a phrase used by the modern-day James Moriarty.
 After insisting that the case's solution is so simple that even Lestrade could solve it, Holmes meditates.
 Moriarty appears and insults Holmes about the mystery of Emelia's apparent post-suicide revival, alluding to his similar apparent death in the present.
 Moriarty appears to shoot himself in the head but remains alive.